If you have not been diagnosed with diabetes but suspect you might have something wrong with your blood sugar, there is a simple way to find out.

 Low Blood Sugar

 If your blood sugar goes up at one hour and then drops below 70 mg/dl (3.9 mmol/L)at the two hour point you have what is called "reactive hypoglycemia."
-Your blood sugar went up but your body cranked out a huge dose of insulin to bring it back down--too much, in fact.
+What happened was this.
+After you ate all those carbs, your blood sugar went up but your body cranked out a huge dose of insulin to bring it back down--too much, in fact.
 That high dose of insulin resulted in your ending up with low blood sugar.

 This, too, may be an early warning sign that you might be headed for diabetes, though it may take a decade or more until it becomes apparent.
 Even if you don't progress to diabetes, reactive hypoglycemia may be a sign that you are insulin resistant and that your cell's resistance to insulin is forcing your body to secrete the very large insulin doses that are driving your blood sugar low.
 Insulin resistance, with or without diabetes, may be a precursor to heart disease.
 Be sure to discuss this result with your doctor.